Creating a Pinned Page

 Here's what it looks like in practice:

-Now that we know how pinning works, we can create static pages.
-But what kind of static pages should be on your blog?
-Much like a table of contents or index for a book, static pages act as a frame of reference for your blog.
-With that in mind, let's examine four static pages you could create
+Now that we know how pinning works, we can create pinned pages.
+But what kind of pages should be on your blog?
+Much like a table of contents or index for a book, pinned pages act as a frame of reference for your blog.
+With that in mind, let's examine four pages you could create

 Once people learn more about you and your blog, perhaps they want to get in touch – to leave positive feedback or make a suggestion.
 How can they do that?
 This is the page where you can list the ways people can contact you, everything from an email address to a contact form.

 This blog is just one part of your online presence.
 Where can others find you?
-Link to your social media, your videos, your code repos, anywhere else where readers can find you on the web.
+Link to your social media, videos, code repositories, and anywhere else where readers can find you on the web.

-- Share your blog's Fediverse handle so that people can follow your blog from Mastodon (learn about enabling Federation here).
+- Share your blog's fediverse handle so that people can follow your blog from Mastodon (learn about enabling federation).

 - Enable email subscriptions so readers can receive beautiful emails of your posts.
-Just add the markup,
+Insert this special code:

-Give the readers of your blog more context with static pages.
+Give the readers of your blog more context with pinned pages.